GeoPlatform/node-gpoauth/README.md

 # node-gpoauth

-A NodeJS module used for automating the link to gpoauth's OAuth2 IDP for a NodeJS applictaion.
+A NodeJS module used for automating the link to gpoauth's OAuth2 IDP for a NodeJS application.

 ## Overview
-Node-gpoauth is a standardized node module that can be loading into any NodeJS appliction.
+Node-gpoauth is a standardized node module that can be loading into any NodeJS application.
 Node-gpoauth does the following things:
 - Automatically direct user to IDP for authentication
 - Setup endpoints on your application for redirecting users for Authentication and communicating with gpoauth IDP